2x2 Cult Terminology

 As a child, when I read some things in the Bible, I would (as taught by parents, workers etc) substitute "us", the 2x2 religion, for the words "Jesus Christ".

 Now you may ask, "How can you do that?
-How can you substitute the name of God for a religious group?"
+How can you substitute a religious group in place of the name of God?"
 And then I ask you, "How could I not?
 This is what I was taught to do as a child."